 DRPLA is most common in the Japanese population, where it has an estimated incidence of 2 to 7 per million people.

-This condition has also been seen in families from North America and Europe.
+CureDRPLA has identified families with DRPLA in more than 20 different countries from around the world.
 Although DRPLA is rare in the United States, it has been studied in a large African American family from the Haw River area of North Carolina.
 When the family was first identified, researchers named the disorder Haw River syndrome.
 Later, researchers determined that Haw River syndrome and DRPLA are the same condition.

 Cause